 - Clean your hands often.
-Use soap and water if hands are visibly soiled, otherwise it’s okay to use an alcohol based hand gel.
-Important times to clean your hands are: After using the bathroom; before preparing or eating food; after changing a diaper, after blowing your nose, sneezing, or coughing; after caring for a sick person; and after touching an animal.
+Use soap and water when your hands are plainly dirty, otherwise using an alcohol based hand gel is enough.
+Important times to clean your hands are: After using the bathroom or changing a diaper; before preparing or eating food; after blowing your nose, sneezing, or coughing; after caring for a sick person; and after touching an animal.

 - Prevent spreading germs to others.